Museum floor plan

 Shippams paste jar. c 1970s ?

-Shippam are a very old company, first producing meat products in Colchester in the mid eighteenth century.
-Their small jars of meat or fish pastes became very popular and the old jars show up now and again the dunes where perhaps they were left after picnics.
+The Shippam company first produced meat products in Colchester in the mid eighteenth century.
+Their small jars of meat or fish pastes became very popular and the old jars show up now and again in the dunes where perhaps they were left after picnics.

 Found: North Devon.
 2015